flutter/website/src/get-started/fwe/state-management.md

 The Model is typically a Dart class that does low-level tasks such as make HTTP requests, cache data, or manage system resources such as a plugin.
-A model does not usually need to import Flutter libraries.
+A model doesn't usually need to import Flutter libraries.

 For example, consider a model that loads or updates the counter state using an HTTP client: